algairim/globalvoices-mn/README.md

 ### F

+Unit- and end-to-end tests - samples only, to demonstrate understanding in test approaches.
 Demo script covers happy paths for minimal backend end-to-end testing.
 Manual QA for UI.

 ## Analysis